-Queen Charlotte is the most well known – it is home to one of New Zealand’s famous hiking trails – the Queen Charlotte Track – and is well equipped for holidaymakers with a variety of accommodation and water taxi services.
+Queen Charlotte is the most well known – it is home to one of New Zealand’s famous hiking trails – the Queen Charlotte Track – and is well equipped for holidaymakers with a variety of Marlborough Sounds accommodation and water taxi services.
 It’s also where the big inter-island ferries ply their way between Wellington and Picton.

 The Pelorus Sound is where we had our boating adventure and is much quieter, with stunning waterways like Tennyson Inlet and Nydia Bay.

-The launch point for a boating tour of Pelorus Sounds is the pretty village of Havelock that is very small and sleepy but is the centre of the green-lipped mussel growing industry so make sure you try some in the marina restaurant.
+The launch point for a boating tour of Pelorus Sound is the pretty village of Havelock that is very small and sleepy but is the centre of the green-lipped mussel growing industry so make sure you try some in the marina restaurant.

 This tiny village was a much more bustling affair back in the 1860s when a local gold rush and then sawmilling fuelled rapid growth.
 In fact my great-great-grandparents set up here after emigrating to New Zealand from England.
 There is even a street named for them!
 The main street – Lucknow Street – is named for Sir Henry Havelock who came to fame after the Siege of Lucknow during India’s First War of Independence.